 I agree.

-And there's been nine separate replacement plans that are putting put forward by Republicans, all help people with pre existing conditions.
+And there's been nine separate replacement plans that have been put forward by Republicans.

 I'm just talking about what Speaker Ryan said last week.